JannisHoch/copro/docs/api/models.rst

    models.leave_one_out
    models.single_variables
    models.dubbelsteen
+   models.predictive

 .. note::

-    the 'leave_one_out' and 'single_variables' models are only tested in beta-state.
+    The 'leave_one_out' and 'single_variables' models are only tested in beta-state.
+    They will most likely be deprecated in near future.